Dustin's Bar Mitzvah

 Dustin's Bar Mitzvah was an English four-piece band from Acton, London.
-They are signed to Hungry Kid Records in the United Kingdom and Vinyl Junkie records in Japan.
+They were signed to Hungry Kid Records in the United Kingdom and Vinyl Junkie records in Japan.
 Dustin's Bar Mitzvah has achieved greater success in Japan, issuing a collection of demos entitled Dial M For Mitzvah and entering the Japanese singles chart.
-They played a sold out tour of Japan in January 2006.
 They have released three singles in the UK: "Jimmy White" / "Lucy", "To The Ramones" and "Kick Him Out".
 They released their debut album, Get Your Mood On, on 4 December 2006.

 However, the band announced their decision to split up in April 2007 after drummer Desmond Wolfe decided to quit.

 On 15 August 2011, they announced they were reforming for one gig at London's Lexington on 1 October.